10 Top-Rated Tourist Attractions in Galway

 9 The Burren

 A further 40-minute drive from Clarinbridge through scenery unique to the west of Ireland brings visitors to the heart of The Burren in County Clare, a barren yet serene and magical place.
-The Burren is famous for its incredible rock formations and exceptional diversity of flora and fauna.
-Among the archaeological sites of importance are tombs, burial chambers, and the Celtic high cross in Kilfenora.
-The well-preserved Corcomroe Abbey is one of the most popular sights in the area.
-Many visitors also come for the walking, sea-angling, photography, and caving that make this corner of Ireland such an attraction.
+The Burren is famous for its beautiful rock formations, impressive diversity of plants and animals, and important archaeological sites such as the Celtic high cross in Kilfenora.
+The beautifully-preserved Corcomroe Abbey is one of the most popular attractions in the area.
+Hiking, fishing, photography, and caving are other top activities in the area.

 Address: Burren National Park, Co.
 Clare